multilinear/solark_monitor/README.md

 ## Testing:

 I have a Solark-15K-2P-N, so that is what I'm testing with.
 I'm running this service on a small Gentoo x86_64 machine.
 I have a linux-compatible RS-232 USB adapter for which I have support in my kernel.
-This is connected the external RS-232 port in place of the wireless uplink.
+This is connected to the external RS-232 port in place of the wireless uplink.
 I understand it's possible to use the RS-485 link that is inside the box, but from reading about this I believe there are potentially some complications if already using this for the batteries.

 ## Design choices: